 - Follow the liquids with your powdered ingredients and softer fruits or vegetables.

 - Finally, add frozen fruit or ice on top of your ingredients in the jar.

 - Begin on a lower setting to draw the ingredients toward the blades, then gradually increase to a high speed.
 Blend until smooth.
 Add more liquid if the mixture is too thick.

-Milkshake – Make a milkshake customized with your favorite ingredients.
+Milkshake – Make a milkshake, or even homemade ice cream, customized with your favorite ingredients.
 You can add your own fruits, syrups, nuts or additions such as crumbled cookies or chopped peanut butter cups to make a customized sweet treat.

 - In a traditional countertop blender: Combine 2-3 ounces of milk to the bottom of your blender, followed by any solid add-ins such as candied chocolate pieces or chopped cheesecake.
 Add three scoops of your favorite ice cream and blend on high until smooth.

 - With an immersion blender: When making a milkshake with an immersion blender, reverse the order of the ingredients, adding the ice cream first, followed by the milk and toppings.
 Push the stick of the immersion blender down into the tall cup or measuring cup and begin blending on high.
 Move the blender up and down inside the cup to blend all ingredients, ending when you have a smooth, consistent texture.
 Add more milk if it is too thick.